St. Olavsleden, the St. Olav Path

 You spend the nights in pilgrim accommodations, ranging from simple to comfortable.
 Cabins, at home with locals, B&B’s, hotels and everything in-between.
 It is not necessary to bring bed linen – although it can save you some money if you do.

-Boat from Tautra to Trondheim (if you take the Outer Route), bed linen, booking, assistance through app (if needed).
+Accommodation, most meals (as mentioned above), the boat (or car/train) from Tautra to Trondheim (if you take the Outer Route), bed linen, assistance via app (if needed), STO Guarantee and booking.

 Luggage transfer, plane- and train tickets.
 You will of course be helped to find the trip that suits you best.